pochsarah/PLUS_softwaredev_2022/README.md

-# Dealing with Python Environment
+# PULL REQUEST: Dealing with Python Environment

 ### Created a Python environment
 Created the environment ```` myenvThree ```` myenvThree using Anaconda Graphical User Interface.